 The International Business concentration will prepare you to navigate effectively as a manager in a complex and ever-changing global business environment.
 With the increasing interdependence of national economies and the growth of global enterprises, understanding international business frameworks and issues is vital to decision-makers.
 Through a multidisciplinary curriculum that includes accounting, economics, finance, management and marketing courses, you will have a chance to explore how businesses can manage the development of international commerce.
-Students taking this concentration must fulfill a foreign language requirement and have some international exposure outside of the classroom.

 This program provides: